auser/ruberl/README.txt

 == DESCRIPTION:

-A quick and dirty module you can include in your classes to give you an easy connection to your gen_tcp erlang server
+A quick and easy way you can easily talk to your gen_tcp/gen_server erlang server

 == SYNOPSIS:

   require 'ruberl'

-  class TestClass
+  class TestClass < Ruberl::Base
-    include Ruberl
   end

   @tc = TestClass.new